 D-Leverage

-D-leverage is the proprietary tool we use at Darwinex that measures the risk of a trading decision.
+D-leverage is the proprietary metric we use at Darwinex to measure the risk of a trading decision.

 Introduction